Cristian-Vazquez-Andrino/Practicas/MATLAB/ Classification of handwritten digits/README.md

 ## Contents
 The repository contains the following files:
 - `Classification_of_handwritten_digits.pdf`: A detailed report with explanations, results, and conclusions.
-- `classification_code.m`: MATLAB implementation of the classification algorithm.
+- `ClassificationOfDigits.m`: MATLAB implementation of the classification algorithm.
 - `zipdata.mat`: The dataset containing the training and test sets.
 - `README.md`: This document explaining the project.